kailash-manasarovar/statement/docs/timeline/2021/april.md

 - One of the poisoning and drugging, serial-sedating-rapists, [Ugly's friend](../2001-to-2010/2001.md#amsterdam), had been round that weekend and they'd had [parties and loud music](march.md#the-portuguese-man-next-door).
 - I used to always smile and say hello to the French men, even though they were a bit rough and unruly.
 - I thought they were decent enough chaps and they always said hello to me too.
-- Turns out, Ugly's driver had told the French boys what they had been doing to me and what their plan was for me long term; how I'd be brain-damaged, unable to recognize people, unable to work, how I'd end up in hardcore porn or on the streets, running around a field naked after a horse, then dead... making someone very sick and very evil millions in the process.
+- Turns out, Ugly's driver had told the French boys what they had been doing to me and what their plan was for me long term; how I was to be set up in a spy-cam infested apartment live-streaming onto pervert networks, how millions would be watching every day and have paid access to me via fake social media accounts, how I'd be brain-damaged with poisons so that I was unable to recognize people, eventually unable to work too, how I'd end up in hardcore porn or on the streets, running around a field naked after a horse, then dead with thousands of others fed to the pigs in the same field... while making someone very sick and very evil millions in the process.
 - The poor man was shown something with me in it already, and examples of the rest of it with another of the hundreds of foreign victims in Las Marinas.
-- He was angry, furious, incandescent; but he knew he could do nothing for me without putting his life at risk.
+- He was angry, furious, incandescent; but he knew he could do nothing for me without putting his own life at risk.
 - So he sat outside so I would see him, and he showed me how he felt.
 - I wonder if Ugly's friend told him about my father too?
 - I wonder if that was one of the clips my French friend had seen?
 - Did he know about the mass pedophilia and baby-rape industry down there?
-- I bet if he had've known about that, Ugly's friend might not have made it home so easily.
+- I bet if he had've known about that, Ugly's friend might not have made it out of Lourdes so easily.